lang-stack/zig-mini-projects/readme.md

 # Mini Projects In Zig

-I've am learning Zig language.
+I've been learning Zig language.
 To master it, I've asked ChatGPT to give me 20 mini projects that will take me from beginner to advanced level.
 Below are the projects, I've organized from what it gave me.

 ## LEVEL 1 — Core CLI & Data Handling

----

 ## 1️.
 CLI Calculator